luiscoco/macOS_Sonoma_VMWare/README.md

 https://www.apple.com/macos/sonoma/

-For a general explanation about all the steps to create a **Sonoma Virtual Machine (VMWare) in your Windows laptop** see this video:
+For a general explanation about all the steps to create a **Mac Sonoma Virtual Machine (VMWare) in your Windows laptop** see this video:

 https://www.youtube.com/watch?v=h8oLSDUxDEw&t=857s